 - Add the soy sauce mixture; stir to combine.
 Season to taste with salt, pepper, and ground ginger.
 Cook 2 additional minutes.

 - Place in colander; drain, pressing excess liquid from filing with the back of a large spoon.

-- Cooking: Place 2 inches of vegetable oil in a frying pan or wok.
-Heat over medium high heat to 350°F. Add 4 spring rolls at a time to the hot oil; cook, turning occasionally until golden brown on all sides, about 5 minutes.
+- To Cook: Place 2 inches of vegetable oil in a Wok or large skillet.
+Heat over medium high heat to 375°F. Add 4 spring rolls at a time to the hot oil; cook, turning occasionally until golden brown on all sides, about 5 minutes.
 Drain on paper towels and serve.
-Yield: 24 spring rolls.
+Yield: 20 spring rolls.
+(See Tip 6)

 - You can substitute any hot sauce for the Sriracha sauce or leave it out altogether.
 It’s a matter of taste.

 - I shredded the vegetables in my food processor using the large shredding disc.

 - I purchased the spring roll wrappers at an Asian food market.
 I’ve never seen them in a regular grocery store.
 In a pinch, you could use egg roll wrappers in place of the spring roll wrappers if you can’t find them.
 The outside texture will be different, but they will still be delicious.

 - I like to use Peanut oil because of its high smoke point.
 You could also use regular vegetable oil.
 I would, however, recommend against using olive oil because of its low smoke point.